VirtualBrainLab/vbl-docs/source/pinpoint/installation_and_use.md

 You can also find minor releases on the [releases page](https://github.com/VirtualBrainLab/Pinpoint/releases)

+Please note that the standalone Pinpoint builds require an internet connection to download and cache the reference atlas data.

 <!-- ### Additional linux instructions

 To run the linux executable you need to go to the unzipped folder and run `chmod +x` on the .x86_64 file.
 Some users may run into permissions issues, in which case running ` chown -R yourusername .` from within the folder should repair those. -->